WBK-Robotics/pybullet_industrial/docs/source/how_to_use.rst

 :class:`MetalVoxel`     A simple voxel particle for cutting and milling simulations
 ===================     ==============================================================================================================================================================================

-Particles are typically spawned using a pybullet raytrace result since they might not only require positions but also contact information about the body on which they are spawned.
+Particles are typically spawned using a pybullet raycast result since they might not only require positions but also contact information about the body on which they are spawned.
 To spawn particles or groups of particles directly at a given position the :func:`spawn_material_block` function can be used.